You are here

 What is the secret to success for non-profit organizations?
-Dr. Bob Castaneda says it comes down to working together as a team
+Dr. Roberto Castaneda says it comes down to working together as a team

 Dr. Roberto Castaneda sounds a little bit like a baseball coach as he preaches the value of teamwork, but his field is the world of nonprofit organizations.

 Castaneda, who goes by Dr. Bob, is an adjunct faculty member in the Master of Science in Nonprofit Management Program at Spertus, where he teaches two courses on nonprofit leadership.
 No matter the class, his message is the same: in order to find success, individuals need to work together.

 “The entire organization will succeed if everyone works as a team,” Castaneda said.
 “That probably is the overwhelming thing to provide an organization.”

 He speaks with plenty of experience, both in the nonprofit and for-profit realm.
 Castaneda worked in senior finance positions and traveled around the world for the McDonald’s Corporation, PepsiCo, and American Express.
 He worked with multiple consulting firms for the past decade before opting to become a financial consultant last year.
 He also currently serves as treasurer for Friends of the Orphans and the Illinois Literacy Foundation.